Kntnt/kntnt-archive-reverser/README.md

 ## Frequently Asked Questions

+### Are there any requirements?

+Nope.

 ### Where is the setting page?

-Look for *Personalized Content* in the Settings menu.
+Look for *Archive Reverser* in the Settings menu.

 ### How do I know if there is a new version?